abishekatp/quantum_computing_notes/2024/100_SS_Classical_Information.md

 \frac{1}{4}\begin{pmatrix} 0 & 0 \\ 1 & 0 \end{pmatrix} +
 \begin{pmatrix} 0 & 1 \\ 0 & 0 \end{pmatrix}
 $$

+> ***Important*** For classical systems we can write the probabilistic operation matrix as a linear combination of deterministic operations as long as the resulting matrix is a valid stochastic matrix.

 ### composition of matrix operations(Matrix Associative property)